geode-sdk/docs/handbook/vol1/chap1_3.md

 Hook conflicts are a type of [**race condition**](https://en.m.wikipedia.org/wiki/Race_condition) and it happens when two mods try to hook the same function at the same time.
 If the mods do this sufficiently close to one another, there is a high chance that **one mod's hook will replace the other's**.
 The end result of this is that one of the mods functions incorrectly, when it fails to hook the function it expected to.
 In the best case, this just results in the mod losing functionality, but in the extreme case this **could cause crashes**.

-?> This is not to say that MinHook is not a good library for hooking on Windows.
+> :info: This is not to say that MinHook is not a good library for hooking on Windows.
 It is actually quite good, as it's efficient and it in fact fixes hook conflicts if you link to it dynamically.
 However, this requires that **every mod** links MinHook dynamically, which is unfortunately not at all the case and also impossible to guarantee.
 However, **Geode actually uses MinHook under the hood** on Windows, as Geode is always linked dynamically, which solves the hook conflict problem.

 But how does MinHook work?
 Let's examine some **real-world code** that uses it:
 ```cpp